 Alzheimer’s, a chronic disease that affects mental function and memory is a disease that progresses slowly from one stage to another.
-Usually, Alzheimer’s follows three main stages and 7 total stages: the mild stage, the middle or moderate stage and the severe or the late stage are the main stages.
+Usually, Alzheimer’s follows three main stages and 7 total stages: the mild stage, the middle or moderate stage, and the severity or the late stage are the main stages.

 The Progression From One Stage To Another

 In the mild or early stage, patients function independently even when they may have episodes of memory lapses.
 The onset symptoms of the disease, like remembering names and material read, become more evident.

-In the middle stage, the dementia (memory loss) symptoms become more pronounced.
+In the middle stage, dementia (memory loss) symptoms become more pronounced.
 Patients typically have a harder time performing tasks.
-This is the longest stage of Alzheimer’s and it can last for many years.
+This is the longest stage of Alzheimer’s, and it can last for many years.
 It is at this stage that patients also begin to forget about who they are.
-The damage to the brain’s nerve cells make it even more difficult to express thoughts or perform routine tasks.
+The damage to the brain’s nerve cells makes it even more difficult to express thoughts or perform routine tasks.

 The final stage of Alzheimer’s is severe.
 The dementia symptoms are quite brutal.
-Patients lose their ability to respond to the environment, to engage in a conversation and to control movement.
-The memory and cognitive skills worsen and the patients will need round the clock care and assistance.
+Patients lose their ability to respond to the environment, engage in a conversation, and to control movement.
+The memory and cognitive skills worsen, and the patients will need round-the-clock care and assistance.

 It is unbearable to see family or friends eventually become incapable of doing anything on their own.
 But before a patient gets to the final stage of the disease, they spend years in the middle stage, where the condition is not so severe.
 The progression of Alzheimer’s takes time.